 J.M.
 Huber Corporation

-Critical Illness Insurance pays a lump-sum benefit if you are diagnosed with a covered illness or condition that happens on or after your coverage effective date.
-Critical Illness Insurance is a limited benefit policy.
+Critical Illness Insurance pays a benefit if you are diagnosed with a covered illness or condition on or after your coverage effective date.
+The benefit amount depends on how much your employer offers or how much you enroll in.
 This is not health insurance and does not satisfy the requirement of minimum essential coverage under the Affordable Care Act.
-For a complete description of your available benefits, exclusions and limitations, see your certificate of insurance and any riders.
+For a complete description of benefits, exclusions and limitations, refer to your certificate and any riders.

-Your Critical Illness Insurance includes the following benefits and riders:
+Your Critical Illness Insurance* includes the following benefits:

 Voya Cares® is not insurance coverage.
 It is a service offered through the Voya family of companies.